 The crew were a bit later than expected, and take-off did not happen until 10:47 PM, giving us a very short window to make our next flight.
 As we rushed through San Francisco Airport, we wondered if we would make it on time.
 We arrived as they were calling my name to verify my documents, but when all was said and done, we had a slight delay on that flight as well.

 When we got into Taipei, we had to enter the conveyer belt of quarantine.
 First step: SIM card.
 The police call to check in on you daily during quarantine and your number also serves as a way to track your location while you are meant to be isolating.
 Then we had to ensure we had our declaration certificate filled out correctly.
 Then COVID Testing, and finally we had to go through the normal routes of entry.
 Like customs.

-It’s now the end of day 2 of quarantine, and I’m so happy to be through with the whole experience.
-I’m glad that I was able to make it here on time, but it was a long, exhausting journey.
-Although I haven’t gotten to step outside, so far, we’ve had some pretty spectacular delivery, teas, and breads.
+It’s now the end of day 2 of quarantine, and I’m so happy to be finished with the whole experience.
+I’m glad that I was able to make it here on time but it was a long, exhausting journey.
+Although I haven’t gotten to step outside, so far we’ve had some pretty spectacular delivery, teas, and breads.
 I am so excited to get out the apartment and explore, but until then I’ll just relax and enjoy some great food with my husband.